filippocostalli/HaskellVarious/README.md

 **map unzip** applied to the previous returns the following
 > [(["Banana","Banana"],[11,81]),(["Lemon","Lemon","Lemon"],[22,37,54]),(["Orange","Orange","Orange"],[8,45,45])]

-It's time to apply a lambda that takes the head of first and sum seconds **map (\(k, v) -> (head k, sum v))**
+It's time to map applying a lambda that takes the head of first and sum seconds **map (\(k, v) -> (head k, sum v))**
 <br/>Here we go!
 > [("Banana",92),("Lemon",113),("Orange",98)]